 Why do orthodontists recommend permanent retainers?
 And what is a permanent lower retainer?

-There are many reasons that your orthodontist may recommend a permanent retainer.
+There are many reasons why your orthodontist may recommend a permanent retainer.
 They include having had treatment for severe rotation and crowding with the lower incisors, if you had a deep overbite, if your teeth have been extracted, if you had gaps between your front teeth, or if you’ve experienced a loss of teeth before treatment, among many other reasons.

 Candidates for permanent retainers may have these retainers on the lower teeth because a permanent retainer holds your teeth without you having to think about it.
 If your orthodontist thinks your lower teeth will benefit from a permanent retainer, then they will recommend a permanent retainer which is generally a solid or braided wire that is curved to fit the shape of your newly straightened bottom teeth.